-Epiphany is the day when the three wise men visited Jesus Christ as an infant.
+Epiphany, also called Three Kings Day, is the day when the the three wise men, or magi, visited baby Jesus Christ as an infant.
 In other Christian faiths, it is the day that Jesus was baptized.
-The 12th night festival celebrates the coming of epiphany and marks the end of the Christmas season.
+The Twelfth Night festival celebrates the coming of Epiphany and marks the end of the Christmas season.

-Other 12th Night Traditions
+Other Twelfth Night traditions

 In Elizabethan times, one tradition was for servants to act as nobility and nobility to act as servants during the celebration.
 While that social structure has largely changed, consider having a lord or lady of misrule oversee the fun and games of your party.

-12th-night party games, such as blind man's bluff, were also common at the festivities, as was the tradition of wassailing.
+Twelfth Night party games, such as blind man's bluff, were also common at the festivities, as was the tradition of wassailing.
 Wassailing involved going down to the orchards and firing guns and banging pots and pans to send away any remaining evil spirits and to awaken the trees to produce a new harvest in the coming year.
 Participants would also sing songs and enjoy their ale or cider.

 No festivity is complete without food and drink.
 Put out your favorite beverages or go the more traditional route and serve spiced ale or hard cider.